marcianosr/ReactNotes/README.md

 *to be continued*

 ## React Internals
-React under the hood.
-React Elements, React Components, Virtual DOM.
+The inner workings of React: React Elements, React Components and the Virtual DOM.

 ### Virtual DOM
 Reading and writing/updating to the 'real' DOM is a slow process.
 The Virtual DOM is what makes React fast.
 The Virtual DOM is an exact copy of the real DOM Tree, which allows React to do computations in this Virtual DOM rather than the 'real' DOM.